bigolu/system-configurations/README.md

    ```

 2. Run the following command.
 It will start a fish shell within a Nix shell
-   containing the other required programs, set the binary caches, and clone the
+   containing the other required programs, set the binary caches, clone the
-   repository:
+   repository, and load the local development environment:

    <!-- SYNC: SYS_CONF_PUBLIC_KEYS SYS_CONF_SUBS -->